garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 2 Zoom Buttons.md

 ## Zoom in and out on the map and the scene

 1. In ArcGIS Runtime, zooming on a map and zooming on a scene use simple but quite different mechanisms.
-We'll talk more about those mechanisms later, but for now, get ready to zoom by creating an empty `private func zoomMap(factor: Double)` method and a `private func zoomScene(factor: Double)` method in your class.
+We'll talk more about those mechanisms later, but for now, get ready to zoom by creating an empty `fileprivate func zoomMap(_ factor: Double)` method and a `fileprivate func zoomScene(_ factor: Double)` method in your class.

 1. Rather than having your action methods call `zoomMap` and `zoomScene` directly, you can simplify your code by creating a generic `zoom(factor: Double)` method that calls `zoomMap` or `zoomScene` depending on whether you're currently in 2D mode or 3D mode:

     ```
-    private func zoom(factor: Double) {
+    fileprivate func zoom(_ factor: Double) {
         if (threeD) {
             zoomScene(factor);
         } else {